open5e/open5e/source/classes/barbarian.rst

 ^^^^^^^^^^^^^^^

-Beginning at 15th level, your rage is so fierce that it ends early only if you fall unconscious or if you choose to end it.
+Beginning at 15th level, your rage is so fierce that it ends early only if you fall :ref:`srd:unconscious` or if you choose to end it.

 Indomitable Might
 ^^^^^^^^^^^^^^^^^